 Volunteering with Oxfam Trailwalker

 During the event, volunteers work in more than 20 different jobs across multiple locations.
 You can also volunteer with Oxfam Trailwalker in the Oxfam office in the lead up to the event.
-Check out the fantastic range of Oxfam Trailwalker event volunteer opportunities below.
+Check out the fantastic range of Oxfam Trailwalker event volunteer opportunities below, click on the job title from the list to open the specific job description.

 Work at a checkpoint